-Bishop Eugene De Mazenod.
+Ile-a-la-Crosse and Bishop Eugene De Mazenod.

 October 19, 1975, On the occasion of the Beatification of the founder of the Oblate Missionaries of Mary Immaculate, the faithful of Ile-a-la-Crosse offered the Holy Father a beautiful handmade stole.
 A special letter of thanks was addressed in return with special mention of Alice Aubichon and Marie Bouvier who were the skilful seamstresses.
 Sister Renée Buliard, who was then working in Ile-a-la-Crosse, attended the celebration in Rome.